Ivermectin; updated information shows this is not an effective treatment to prevent severe covid-19 illness.

-Ivermectin is inexpensive and now in short supply, as doctors prescribe this drug used for heartworm in animals or for acne rosacea in humans for off-label prophylactic covid-19 use.
+Ivermectin is inexpensive and now in short supply, as doctors prescribe this drug used for heartworm in animals or acne rosacea in humans for off-label prophylactic covid-19 use.
 Some governments suggest they may not be able to get enough Ivermectin.
 Are people taking this as an unproven alternative to vaccination?

 Vaccination which is accepted and recommended internationally and Ivermectin are mutually exclusive in their intent and risk level.
 True, vaccines have reduced the severity of disease but are not foolproof and they have a small risk level when compared to contracting covid-19.
 It is also true is that Ivermectin is not without risk and is not approved for the treatment of Covid-19 as the data supporting its widespread use is immature.

 A video has circulated of why this drug which was at one time included in India’s Covid-19 kits that allowed most people to treat the disease successfully at home is so popular.
-The kit included a number of things included Ivermectin, Doxycycline, vitamin D3, Vitamin C, zinc as well as other items to help someone mitigate the disease while in isolation.
+The kit included several things included Ivermectin, Doxycycline, vitamin D3, Vitamin C, zinc as well as other items to help someone mitigate the disease while in isolation.
 Doxycycline and Ivermectin were removed from these kits this past June since they were not considered to be effective enough considering the small risk they pose.
 On the other hand, the kits which included home monitoring by a nurse who would call the patient periodically and take their blood oxygen readings using the included kit pulse oximeter over the phone was part of an effective strategy in low-cost management of the disease.
-Apparently, these kits with everything included costing the state under $3 which is incredibly cheap.
+These kits with everything included costing the state under $3 which is incredibly cheap.

 One paper in the American Journal of Therapeutics in the article “Ivermectin for Prevention and Treatment of COVID-19 Infection: A Systematic Review, Meta-analysis, and Trial Sequential Analysis to Inform Clinical Guidelines” suggests this may be an effective treatment or part of an effective protocol of treatment based on their data.